 Spaces like NextKids and Sprout have done a great job offering kid-friendly work environments.
 In addition to being an extremely marketable “perk”, benefits like this can make a world of difference to parents who would otherwise have to work from home.

-Last year when Common Desk was being renovated, we held a popup coworking week in a rented space just a few minutes away.
-Members loved the change of pace, and partnering up with several local eateries helped spread the message of what coworking was and bolstered the space’s presence in the neighbourhood.
+Last year when Common Desk was being renovated, we held a pop-up coworking week in a rented space just a few minutes away.
+Members loved the change of pace and partnering up with several local eateries helped spread the message of what coworking was and bolstered the space’s presence in the neighborhood.

 This is hardly a newsflash, but the idea can be applied in an infinite number of ways.
 For instance, you could partner with a restaurant to cater an event or team up with a local movie theater to host a special screening of a film relevant to your member base.
 This gets your name out to new audiences and strengthens local ties you can draw on later.

 This may seem a little counter-intuitive since we’re talking about marketing your space instead of others, but at the end of the day, people are going to become members wherever they want to, regardless.
 Making relevant information easy to find will present you as an authority as well as help the community overall.

 This might be tough (read: impossible) to do during working hours, but you could easily have a dedicated spot for people to play during the evening hours.
 Performers could be musically-inclined members or you could make a full event out of it and invite a band to come and play from time to time.

 If you’re in a densely populated area, try partnering up with the city to give discounts or other kinds of perks for members that use public transportation.

 It can be a challenge for individual spaces to do this on their own, but if you band together with other spaces in the area, it can become manageable.
 COHIP, the Coworking Health Insurance Plan started by Ashley Proctor, has worked wonders for press for the brand, not to mention helping the coworking clan worry less about healthcare, a big perk and pretty significant draw to membership.